efranke22/nick-erin-capstone/README.md

 Furthermore, our models will not be the best to predict new data outside of our dataset.
-If we have a new census tract added, it will be difficult to account for the spatial corrrelation.
-The new observation may be farther away in distance that it will become indepdent and we will not gain the extra preditive ability.
-However, we can use the distrubitions from the matern random effect models to attempt in making a prediction for a new area.
+If we have a new census tract added, it will be difficult to account for the spatial correlation.
+The new observation may be farther away in distance that it will become independent and we will not gain the extra predictive ability.
+However, we can use the distributions from the matern random effect models to attempt in making a prediction for a new area.
 Unfortunately, we are not able to explain everything.